stuffmattdoes/finite-state-machine-router/README.md

 A finite state machine router for React.

 ## Summary
 A **finite state machine (FSM)** is mathematical concept used to describe a flow of information from one layout (or *state*) to another according to a set of rules (or *transitions*).
 FSMs are described as "a limited number of states and corresponding transitions from these states into other states."
-FSMs are widely popular in many domains of computer science and beyond - such as electrical engineering, aircraft autopilot systems, and so on.
-FSMs are very useful in mission-critical applications where unpredictable states can lead to catastrophic failure.

 In front-end web development we'll use FSMs to render the proper user interface.
 Furthermore, we'll integrate our FSM with a routing mechanism so our URLs and state resolution can be handled automatically - hence **Finite State Machine Router (FSMR)**!

+## Rules:
+1. **Always Atomic** - State machines always resolve to an *atomic node* (states that have no child states).
+2. **No Conditions** - State machine assumes all data is present to render a state it and its entire lineage (down to an *atomic node*, as per rule #1).
+Having no conditional rendering logic within components lends itself well to determinism, making our app more predictable.
+3. **Events Rule** - Favor even emission instead of URL pushes in order to change states.
+Deriving an atomic state lineage from a URL is achievable, but not favorable.
+4. **Order Matters** - When no `initial` state is declared, the first state in document order is rendered.
+Similarly, when multiple transitions may apply to an emitted event, the first one in document order is selected while discarding the rest.

 ## Examples:
 ### Basic